How much does it cost to go to UW?

 What is Title IV?

-Over a period of six years, the average net price paid by all freshmen at University of Wyoming has increased by an average of 3.4% per year.
+Over a period of six years, the average net price paid by all freshmen at University of Wyoming has remained about the same, shifting by an average of only 0.5% per year.

 Low Net Price for Students Receiving Aid